 Bilateral Dialogue on Forest Products

-- A Bilateral Dialogue on Forest Products will enhance Canada’s ability to influence the development of EU measures, reduce potential negative impacts of EU measures on Canadian exports, and help ensure continued access for Canadian forest products to the EU.
+- A Bilateral Dialogue on Forest Products enhances Canada’s ability to influence the development of EU measures, reduces potential negative impacts of EU measures on Canadian exports, and helps ensure continued access for Canadian forest products to the EU.

 - This provides Canada with a unique window into the regulatory development process in the EU.
 Canada will be able to raise industry concerns with proposed regulations at an early stage.